Full dating profile rebuild in three days.

 Wardrobe budget (separate): most clients spend $500–$2,000 at the outlet on day 1 depending on what they already own.

-Travel fees outside the Bay Area
+Travel fees outside Seattle

 Travel fees by metro area within the United States

-$0/included SF, Seattle, Portland
+$0/included Seattle, Portland

 $750 Chicago, Dallas, Houston, Las Vegas, NYC, Phoenix